Why Quitting Smoking Is So Hard (The Science)

 Think of it like this: imagine you’re in a room with a speaker blasting music.
 To compensate, you grow more ears.
 Now, when the music stops, all those extra ears hear the silence even more intensely.

 That’s what happens when nicotine levels drop.
 All those extra receptors are empty, unstimulated, and sending distress signals to your brain.
-This is the physical basis of withdrawal — and it’s why “just not smoking” feels so much worse for a smoker than it does for someone who never started.
+This is the physical basis of withdrawal.
+It’s why “just not smoking” feels so much worse for a smoker than it does for someone who never started.

 Stage 3: The New Baseline (Dependence)